Tell me something…

-I knew that my unresolved relationship patterns were following me around like a secret assassin sabotaging my romances one by one.
+It had become obvious that my unresolved relationship patterns were following me around like a secret assassin sabotaging my romances one by one.

 Only, this time, I refused to take it lying down.

-Instead, I chose to FIGHT for LOVE.
+Instead, I chose to fight for love.
 Whatever it took, I was determined to win Amy back.

 So, I began studying relationship psychology day and night.
 The pile of relationship books next to my bed grew taller and taller every week.